How to Install MySQL on Amazon Linux 2023 (Fedora Version)

 Securing MySQL

 Once you have installed MySQL, it is essential to secure your installation.
 To do this, you can use the mysql_secure_installation script.
-This script will help you to set a strong password for the MySQL root user, remove anonymous users, and disable remote root logins.
+This script will help you set a strong password for the MySQL root user, remove anonymous users, and disable remote root logins.

 To run the mysql_secure_installation script, follow these steps: